guibueno/guibueno.github.io/_docs/eval-04-user-tests.markdown

 - prior experience with or exposure to the Portuguese languge,
 - interest in learning Portuguese, and
-- self-beliefs on language learning abilities.
+- self-beliefs on their language learning capacity.

-The complete rationale for this pre-questionnaire survey can be found as an Appendix.

 ### Location